TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-07-17-how-to-write-custom-sniff-for-code-sniffer-3.md

 ```

-That was your first sniff - congrats.
+Congrats to your first sniffs!
 How do you like it?

-Please let me know if you don't understand any part.
-I'd be happy to improve it.

 Happy coding!